 Saxophonist Dr. Dave Camwell is a distinguished, versatile and dynamic performer, and serves as the Director of Jazz Studies and Associate Professor of Music at Troy University in Alabama.
-Camwell has been a Yamaha Performing Artist since 2004, a D'Addario Performing Artist since 2009, and has over thirty publications available through Jeanne, Dorn and UNC Jazz Press.
+Camwell has been a Yamaha Performing Artist since 2004, a D'Addario Performing Artist since 2009, a Beechler Artist since 2003, and has over thirty publications available through Jeanne, Dorn and UNC Jazz Press.
 He has been involved in a variety of commissioning projects, including co-leading a consortium with Dr. Stephen Page that resulted in a popular new work by noted composer Marc Mellits entitled Tachycardia.
 Camwell studied at the universities of Calgary, Jacksonville State, Northern Colorado, and Oregon, and can be heard on the Innova, Enharmonic, Teal Creek, and Mark Custom recording labels.

 Camwell is an active performer and clinician throughout the United States.
 He has won a number of awards and was the runner-up in the 2000 North American Saxophone Alliance Biennial jazz competition.
 He has performed with Norwegian Cruise Lines, and at a variety of jazz festivals, including Montreux and Brienz, Switzerland.
 He has also performed in Taiwan with the Xplorium!
 Ensemble, as a soloist with the New York Central City Chorus, and with the orchestras of Iowa, Des Moines, and Minnesota.